The lifetime of micron scale topological chiral magnetic states with atomic resolution: Energy of magnetic system. Gradient and Hessian of energy

 Vector of gradient $\nabla_n E[\mathbf S]$ not necessary belong to the tangent space to the sphere $\mathbf S_n^2=1$, but only projection of the gradient to the tangent space $P\nabla E[\mathbf S]$ affects the motion:

-Gradient is also corresponds to the direction of the fastest increase of energy, making it useful for optimization problems, such as computation of metastable states and minimum energy paths.
+The gradient also points in the direction of the fastest increase of energy, making it useful for optimization problems, in particular for computation of metastable states and minimum energy paths.
 When a magnetic state moves along the energy gradient $\nabla_{\mathbf S}E$, the constraints imposed on the system, such as the constancy of the values of individual magnetic moments, may not be met.
 This problem does not arise if we use coordinates on the manifold, defined by the constraints conditions.
 However, the introduction of global coordinates without singularities on the manifold is impossible and local coordinates have to be used to obtain good accuracy.
 Here we propose a method for introducing local coordinates near the state $\mathbf S^0$ in a natural way.

 For a particular state $\mathbf S^0 $, the tangent space to the manifold, which is determined by restrictions on the value of the magnetic moment at the point $\mathbf S^0$, is formed by all vectors $ \mathbf \Delta \in \mathbb R^{3N}$, satisfying the constraints $ \mathbf \Delta_n \cdot \mathbf S^0_n = 0$.